Khan/gae_mini_profiler/README.md

 * Summaries of RPC call types and their performance so you can quickly figure out whether datastore, memcache, or urlfetch is your bottleneck
 * Redirect chains are tracked -- quickly examine the profile of not just the currently rendered request, but any preceding request that issued a 302 redirect leading to the current page.
 * Share individual profile results with others by sending link
-* Duplicate RPC calls are flagged for easy spotting in case you're repeating memcache or datastore queries.
+* Duplicate RPC calls are flagged for easy spotting in case you're repeating memcache or datastore queries
-* Quickly sort and examine profiler stats and call stacks
+* Choose from either an instrumented or sampling CPU profiler to quickly figure out where your requests are spending time

 ## <a name="dependencies">Dependencies</a>